Kinto/kinto.js/docs/hacking.md

 ### TDD mode

-This command will watch for changes on the js source files then rerun the tests:
+This command will watch when source files change and rerun the tests each time they do:

     $ npm run tdd

 Note that it won't perform code coverage analysis.

-You can also grep to run a subset of tests that way:
+You can also run a subset of tests that way:

     $ npm run tdd -- -g Api # only runs Api-related tests

-Of course, as for `npm test`, you can explictely pass the pass to the Kinto server `pserve` executable to use to execute integration tests:
+Of course, as for `npm test`, you can explictly pass the pass to the Kinto server `pserve` executable to use to execute integration tests:

     $ KINTO_PSERVE_EXECUTABLE="/path/to/venv/bin/pserve" npm run tdd